×

 When we asked expats what advice they would give a foreigner before buying a property in Tokyo, they said...

 "Yes, foreigners are allowed to own property in Tokyo.
 There are no specific restrictions on foreigners purchasing land or property in the country.
 However, it is essential for foreign buyers to understand the Japanese property market, legal procedures, and financing options.
 Additionally, it is recommended to consult with a local real estate agent and a legal expert to navigate the process smoothly.
-It is also worth noting that obtaining a mortgage as a foreigner might be more challenging, and some banks may require a long-term visa or residency status to approve a loan," said one person in Tokyo.
+It is also worth noting that obtaining a mortgage as a foreigner might be more challenging, and some banks may require a long-term visa or residency status to approve a loan," explained one expat in Tokyo.

 What appliances are typically included in a rental?